Profile preferences (FREE)

 To navigate to your profile's preferences:

-- In the upper-right corner, select your avatar.
+- On the left sidebar, select your avatar.

 - Select Preferences.

 The GitLab navigation theme setting allows you to personalize your GitLab experience.
-You can choose from several color themes that add unique colors to the top navigation and left side navigation.
+You can choose from several color themes that add unique colors to the left sidebar.
 Using individual color themes might help you differentiate between your different GitLab instances.